Coverage for pyTooling/Common/__init__.py: 91%

 55from types import ModuleType, TracebackType

-56from typing import Type, TypeVar, Callable, Generator, overload, Hashable, Optional, List
+56from typing import Type, TypeVar, Callable, Generator, Hashable, List

 57from typing import Any, Dict, Tuple, Union, Mapping, Set, Iterable, Optional as Nullable